Kyrgios helps police catch man who allegedly stole his Tesla

 CANBERRA, Australia (AP) — Tennis star Nick Kyrgios helped police catch a man who allegedly stole his Tesla at gunpoint from a home in Australia’s capital city, the Australian Broadcasting Corp. reported Tuesday.

-The ABC said court documents showed Kyrgios used the Tesla app to track and slow down the vehicle as police pursued it on Monday morning in Canberra.
+The ABC said court documents showed the 2022 Wimbledon finalist used the Tesla app to track and slow down the vehicle as police pursued it on Monday morning in Canberra.

-The ABC said the court documents allege a man pointed a gun at Kyrgios’ mother, Norlaila Kyrgios, and demanded the keys for the car.
-She called out to Kyrgios, who was nearby, and telephoned a police emergency number as soon as the man drove away in the car.
+The ABC said documents from court proceedings Tuesday allege a man pointed a gun at Kyrgios’ mother, Norlaila Kyrgios, demanded the keys for the car and asked her how to drive it.
+When he got into the car, she fled and screamed for help.
+Kyrgios, who was nearby, telephoned a police emergency number and helped them track the vehicle.

-The police chase ended when the car entered a school zone but a man was arrested soon after.
+The police pursuit ended when the car entered a school zone but a man was arrested soon after with help from a police tactical response team.

-A 32-year-old man has been denied bail after appearing in the Australian Capital Territory Magistrates Court on five charges relating to the incident, including aggravated robbery, driving a stolen vehicle, furious driving, and failing to stop for police.
+A 32-year-old man was denied bail Tuesday after appearing in the Australian Capital Territory Magistrates Court on five charges relating to the incident, including aggravated robbery, driving a stolen vehicle, furious driving, and failing to stop for police.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports